 B-1 APPARATUS

-B-l.1 Oven - maintained at 180 ± 1°C
+B-l.1 Oven — maintained at 180 °C ± 1°C

-B-l.2 Weighing Bottle - glass-stoppered, shallow.
+B-l.2 Weighing Bottle — glass-stoppered, shallow

 B-2 PROCEDURE

 Weigh accurately about 2 g of the powdered sample in the tared weighing bottle.
 Distribute the sample as evenly as practicable to a depth of about 5 mm.
-Place the bottle containing the sample (uncovered) in the oven maintained at 180 ± 1°C. Remove the bottle from the oven after 18 hours, close the bottle promptly and allow it to come to room temperature in a desiccator.
+Place the bottle containing the sample (uncovered) in the oven maintained at 180 °C ± 1°C. Remove the bottle from the oven after 18 h, close the bottle promptly and allow it to come to room temperature in a desiccator.
 Weigh it.

 Calculate loss on drying percent by mass.